react-native-push-notification/ios/README.md

 - `category` : The category of this notification, required for actionable notifications.
 - `isSilent` : If true, the notification will appear without sound.
 - `isCritical` : If true, the notification sound be played even when the device is locked, muted, or has Do Not Disturb enabled.
+- `isTimeSensitive` : (iOS 15 only) Presented immediately; Lights up screen and may play a sound; May be presented during Do Not Disturb
 - `criticalSoundVolume` : A number between 0 and 1 for volume of critical notification.
 Default volume will be used if not specified.
 - `userInfo` : An object containing additional notification data.